cushitic/udacity_og_gitproject/README.md

+## BikeShare Project Improvements v.01

-### Date created
+##### Date created
 27FEB2023

-### Project Title
-BikeShare Project Improvements

 ### Description
-This project is for the ongoing improvement of analytics returned by `bikeshare_2.py`
+This project represents the **Python** and **Git** portion of information learned in Udacity's _Programming for Data Science with Python_ course.
+Its also an opportunity to show how software development documentation practices like READMEs and document strings are an important asset to my projects.

 ### Files used
 * bikeshare_2.py
 * csv files containing the bikeshare data of the relevant city or cities